 In order to set this up, copy some of your flights from the desktop PC to your device.
-Then go to Menu > Settings > Input[93], then change input to "File".
+Then go to Menu > Settings > Input [64], then change input to "File".
 Press the "..." button and choose a flight you wish to replay.
-Now use the buttons to change Waypoints, MacCready and pages.
+Alternatively you can go to Menu > Logbook > choose the flight you wish to replay > Tools > Replay flight.
+Then use the buttons to change Waypoints, MacCready and pages.
 Tap on the screen to see what happens and setup Navboxes to what you want them to be.
-Note that you can setup Navboxes[84] separately for each of the two Map pages.
+Note that you can setup Navboxes [57] separately for each of the two Map pages.